JasonMohabir/CU-SBI/README.md

-# premedsociety
+# CU - SBI
-Website for the Harvard Premedical Society
+Website for the Columbia Synthetic Biology Initiative